rule

 Text 9

-Then given leave by them went He together with the brahmins to the Kaus'ikî river where they took a bath.
-Next He headed for the lake from which the Sarayû flows.
+Next receiving permission to leave them He together with [a group of] brahmins went to the Kaus'ikī river where He took a bath.
+From there He headed for the lake from which the Sarayū flows.

 Text 10